On Sequential Bayesian Inference for Continual Learning

-Class-incremental learning is more general, realistic, and~harder a problem setting, and thus important to focus on rather than other settings, despite domain-incremental learning also being compatible with sequential Bayesian inference as described in~Equation~\eqref{eq:bayes_cl}.
+Class-incremental learning is more general, realistic, and harder a problem setting and thus important to focus on rather than other settings, despite domain-incremental learning also being compatible with sequential Bayesian inference as described in~\cref{eq:bayes_cl}.

-\textbf{Implementation.} For Split-MNIST and Split-FMNIST, the baselines and ProtoCL all use two-layer NNs with a hidden state size of 200.
-For~Split-CIFAR10 and Split-CIFAR100, the~baselines and ProtoCL use a four-layer convolution neural network with two fully connected layers of size $512$ similarly to~\citet{pan2020continual}.
-For~ProtoCL and all baselines that rely on replay, we fix the size of the coreset to $200$ points per task.
-For~all ProtoCL models, we allow the prior Dirichlet parameters to be learned and set their initial value to $0.7$ found by a random search over MNIST with ProtoCL.
-An~important hyperparameter for ProtoCL is the embedding dimension of the Gaussian prototypes for Split-MNIST and Split-FMNIST, this was set to $128$, while for the larger vision datasets, this was set to $32$ found using~grid-search.
+\textbf{Implementation.} For Split-MNIST and Split-FMNIST the baselines and ProtoCL all use two-layer NNs with a hidden state size of 200.
+For Split-CIFAR10 and Split-CIFAR100, the baselines and ProtoCL use a four-layer convolution neural network with two fully connected layers of size $512$ similarly to~\citet{pan2020continual}.
+For ProtoCL and all baselines that rely on replay, we fix the size of the coreset to $200$ points per task.
+For all ProtoCL models, we allow the prior Dirichlet parameters to be learned and set their initial value to $0.7$ found by a random search over MNIST with ProtoCL.
+An important hyperparameter for ProtoCL is the embedding dimension of the Gaussian prototypes for Split-MNIST and Split-FMNIST this was set to $128$ while for the larger vision datasets, this was set to $32$ found using grid-search.